Dynamical formation of polarons in a Bose-Einstein condensate: A variational approach: II. Model and Hamiltonian

-The truncated Hamiltonian Eq.~(\ref{eq:Frohlich}) is known as the Bogoliubov-Fr\"ohlich Hamiltonian which provides the ground-state properties of a single impurity weakly interacting with the low-energy excitations of the quantum gas.
-This process is represented by the scattering of an impurity with a single-excitation of the condensate.
-However, this Hamiltonian is inaccurate for strong coupling, which is characterized by high energy multi-scattering process featuring a transition from low-energy excitations to bare bosons and enabling thus the formation of many-body bound states once the resonance is crossed~\cite{Ardila18,Shchadilova16}.
-Hence, beyond-Fr\"ohlich terms in Eq.~(\ref{eq:BFH}) are needed for arbitrary coupling strength in order to describe the physics properly. \\
+The truncated Hamiltonian given by Eq.~(\ref{eq:Frohlich}) is known as the Bogoliubov-Fr\"ohlich Hamiltonian which provides the ground-state properties of a single impurity weakly interacting with the low-energy excitations of the quantum gas.
+This process is represented by the scattering of an impurity with a single excitation of the condensate.
+This truncated Hamiltonian allows one to study the impurity dynamics using a "system plus reservoir " description in terms of a master equation approach (MEA) (see Appendix A).
+However, it is inaccurate for strong coupling, which is characterized by a high-energy multiscattering process featuring a transition from low-energy excitations to bare bosons and enabling thus the formation of many-body bound states once the resonance is crossed~\cite{Ardila18,Shchadilova16}.
+Hence, beyond-Fr\"ohlich terms in Eq.~(\ref{eq:BFH}) are needed for arbitrary coupling strength in order to properly describe the physics. \\